average-kirigiri-enjoyer/challenge-6-city-weather-dashboard/README.md

 ## Description

 Whether you're planning a trip or just planning your day, how you dress and what you bring with you will heavily depend on the expected weather.
-As such, this web application allows you to view the upcoming weather forecast of a specific city.
+Thus, this web application allows you to view the upcoming weather forecast of a specific city.

 ## Usage